marcinwojtasiak/MSiD-Project/README.md

 Non-trainable params: 514
 _________________________________________________________________
 ```
-It has two pairs of convolutional layers, each followed by a max pooling layer and two fully connected layers.
+It has two pairs of convolutional layers, each followed by a max pooling layer and then two fully connected layers.
 I tested few diffrent architectures and this one proved to give the best results.

 Preprocessing:
 Data normalization - divided value for each pixel by 255.
-Data augmentation - rotation and horizontal flips
+Data augmentation - rotation and horizontal flips.

 Training set - validation set: 80% - 20%